dfelinto/blender-manual/manual/addons/interface/copy_attributes.rst

 the active UV texture or Color Attribute from their corresponding faces in a different UV texture or Color Attribute.

-Copy Image from Layer
-   Copy image assignment from another layer for selected faces.
 Copy UV Coordinates from Layer
    Copy UV coordinates from another layer for selected faces.
-Copy Vertex Colors from Layer
+Vertex Colors from Layer
-   Copy a Color Attribute from another layer for selected faces.
+   Copy Color Attributes from another layer for selected faces.

 Pose Mode